Atlantic Canadian Conference on Energy System Modelling

 • Jamie Stephen - Torchlight Bioresources

-Session 6 - From Modelling to Action: Translating Insights into Sustainable Policies
+Session 6 - From Modelling to Action: Translating Insights into Sustainable Policies (10:55am - 12:30pm AT)

 The final panel will bridge the gap between modelling and actionable strategies.
 It will focus on how insights from energy models can be translated into sustainable and agile policies, ensuring effective responses to the deep changes impacting the energy sector.